andreimerlescu/gematria/README.md

 }
 ```

+# Error Handling

+In gematria, errors like overflow or invalid input are nullified by returning 0, reflecting the
+numerological principle of harmony over disruption.

 # Future Proof

-This package has no dependencies and will not require to be updated in the future given that Gematria is effectively
+This package has no dependencies and will not require to be updated in the future given that Gematria
-a constant as unchangeable as the value of Pi.
-Therefore, the long term utilization of this package can safely be
+is effectively  a constant as unchangeable as the value of Pi.
+Therefore, the long term utilization of
-integrated into many types of projects.
+this package can safely be integrated into many types of projects.

 # Additional Ciphers Added

 The **EIGHTS** Cipher is a new addition to the __Gematria__ package.
-A begins at 3, B is 5, when combined AB you get
+A begins at 3, B is 5, when combined
-3+5=8 which is C. Then D is 16 and it increases by 8 until Z.
+AB you get  3+5=8 which is C. Then D is 16 and it increases by 8 until Z.

 The **MYSTERY** Cipher is a new addition to the __Gematria__ package.
-When developing this package, I asked the spirit
+When developing this package, I asked
-to guide me and the numbers I chose was the numbers I chose.
+the spirit  to guide me and the numbers I chose was the numbers I chose.
 They are indeed a mystery.

 The **MAJESTIC** Cipher is a new addition to the __Gematria__ package.
-Starting at 3, incrementing by 3, it gets
+Starting at 3, incrementing by 3,
-to Z with a value of 78 (3*26 letters).
+it gets  to Z with a value of 78 (3*26 letters).
 JKR is 30 33 54 which simplifies to 999.
-JFK 30 18 33 which simplifies to 999.
+JFK 30 18 33
-Therefore JKR === JFK in the **MAJESTIC** _UNDERSTANDING_ of what these numbers actually mean.
-Nikola Tesla understood
+which simplifies to 999.
+Therefore JKR === JFK in the **MAJESTIC** _UNDERSTANDING_ of what these numbers
-it, and its worthy of me to program the ciphers using these numbers.
+actually mean.
+Nikola Tesla understood  it, and its worthy of me to program the ciphers using these numbers.
 They are worthy of studying too.

 # Contribution